EdgeTranslate/EdgeTranslate/README.md

 ### Chrome

+* Extract the `.zip` package to somewhere on your disk.

 * Navigate to: `chrome://extensions`.

 * Enable `Developer mode`.
 It should be in the upper right corner of the page.

-* Drag the extension package into the page and you will see the notification asking you to grant permissions.
+* Click `Load unpacked` in the upper left corner.

+* Navigate to the directory of the extracted package.

 ### QQ Browser

+* Extract the `.zip` package to somewhere on your disk.

 * Navigate to: `qqbrowser://extensions/manage`.

 * Enable `Developer mode`.
 It should be in the upper right corner of the page.

-* Drag the Installation package into the page and you will see the notification asking you to grant permissions.
+* Click `Load unpacked` in the upper left corner.

+* Navigate to the directory of the extracted package.

 ### Firefox